(October 26, – June 21, 1993)

-Dr. Ismael E. Yanga Sr. or fondly called “Tatay” was the founder and first President of Dr. Yanga’s Colleges (DYCI) formerly known as Dr. Yanga’s Francisco Balagtas College (DYFBC)
+Dr. Ismael E. Yanga Sr. or fondly called “Tatay” was founder and first President of Dr. Yanga’s Colleges, Inc. (DYCI) formerly Dr. Yanga’s Francisco Balagtas College (DYFBC)

 Tatay was Class Salutatorian of the National University, Summa Cum Laude at the University of Sto.
 Tomas with a degree in Medicine and also emerged as the topnotcher in the Medical Board Examination in 1933.

 Tatay was the first Bulakeño to put up a medical factory.
-He later founded and established the first hospital in Bocaue, the Dr. Yanga’s General Hospital which is now known as the Dr. Yanga’s Hospital.
+He later founded and established the first hospital in Bocaue, the Dr. Yanga’s General Hospital.

 Tatay developed the medicine “Sedina Burgos”, an analgesic that became instrumental for the cure of many illness of people.